Top 10 Best Lyricists in Rock

 One of the best songwriters and composers of ALL TIME, he is a music prodigy and a genius.
 His guitar riffs and songs are so unique and complex.
 Jerry deserves so much more recognition.

-I will defend
+You, my friend, I will defend

-And if we change, well I
+And if we change, well, I love you anyway.

-I love alice in chains lyrics.. they're so emotional!
+I love Alice in Chains' lyrics.
+They're so emotional!
 I think I'm gonna cry...

 The most inspirational and metaphorical lyricist that has ever graced this earth.